 Patients do not want to strain themselves cleaning and tidying whilst recovering.
 It may, therefore, be a good idea to clean the house, take the bins out and get the washing done before the operation.

 Reaching for cupboard items may put a strain on the incisions around the breasts after surgery.
 It would be handy to put items like mugs, crockery and dry food on a low kitchen counter, where they are easy to reach.

 Patients should ask family members and friends to help look after any young children or pets.
-You need time to put your feet up and relax.
+It would be best if they had time to put your feet up and relax.